Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey

-\citeauthor{ganguly2012denial} \cite{ganguly2012denial} propose a design methodology to mitigate effect of DoS attack.
-The authors propose a small-world topology which is known for its inherent resilience to DoS attacks.
-The small-world topology has many short-distance links and a small number of long distance shortcuts.
+\textbf{DoS by Flooding:} \citeauthor{ganguly2012denial} \cite{ganguly2012denial} propose a design methodology to mitigate the effect of a DoS attack.
+The authors propose a small-world topology known for its inherent resilience to DoS attacks.
+The small-world topology has many short-distance links and a small number of long-distance shortcuts.
 The topology has both wired and wireless links.
-The authors have optimized the defence against DoS attack by simulated annealing to mitigate spreading of DoS attack.
+The authors have optimized the defense against DoS attacks by simulated annealing to mitigate the spreading of DoS attacks.
 Experimental results show that the proposed methodology assists high data transfer rate with low power dissipation.

-A DoS prevention using unfairness detection is proposed as a module in Prometheus \cite{lebiednik2018architecting}.
-The module monitors possible collisions violating collision avoidance media access control protocol protocol.
-After a successful detection of collision, the wired NoC of hybrid wireless NoC is used to send the message to suppress transmissions of the malicious node.
-Furthermore, the operating system will turn off the communication of the malicious node by ID.
-In a case of collision-based media access control protocol where collision is part of the protocol, the detection is hard.
-The authors define an unfairness ratio and a configurable threshold of it's value to identify malicious nodes.